jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Another consideration to take into account is the availability of the source code.
 Processes should be completely transparent and comprehensible.
 Exam authorities should be able to host exams themselves.
 This can be achieved by providing the exam software in open source format.
 Adding, an open source format can leverage crowd participation to render software more bug-free and eliminate existing security flaws.

-For the requirement of _attributability, protection of data, and integrity_, we thus find three main design principles.
+For the requirements _2.6_ through _2.8_, we thus find three main design principles.
 First, sound user rights management must be enforced.
 Second, user actions must be traceable.
 Third, source code should be well maintained and open source.

 In the previous section we have developed design principles.
 These principles allow as to create a valid examination solution.
 Further, it allows us to evaluate existing solutions and also create a software artifact ourselves.